redmannequin/truelayer-challange/README.md

 1. `cd` into the root folder of the `repo`
 1. run `docker-compose up`

+## Using endpoints

+Once the service is up, you can use the available endpoints using your HTTP client of choice at `localhost:8000`

 ## Prodcution

 For a production service, I would have: